swiftlang/swift-evolution/proposals/0478-default-isolation-typealias.md

 ## Proposed solution

 This proposal allows writing a new kind of declaration at the top of a file, to specify default file-level behaviors.
 The default behavior is specified with the `default` keyword, followed by the default attribute or isolation.
-For example, writing `default @available(*, deprecated, message: "this logging system uses global state")` specifies that all top level declarations in the file are deprecated:
+For example, writing `default @available(*, deprecated, message: "this logging system uses global state")` specifies that all top-level declarations in the file are deprecated:

 ```swift
 // LegacyLogger.swift